Easy Leftover Turkey Curry

 Instructions

-• Make the curry.
-Heat the oil and butter in a large casserole.
-Add the onion and cook over medium heat for about 7 minutes or until onion has softened.
+• Heat the oil or ghee in a large casserole.
+Add the onion, salt, spices and sugar and cook over low heat for 5-7 minutes or until the onion has softened.
+If the pan is getting too dry, you can add a little chicken broth.

-• Add the coconut milk, stock and honey and bring to a simmer.
+• Add the chicken broth, coconut cream and bring bring to a gentle simmer.

-• Stir in the spinach and cook only for a minute or two until it wilts.
+• Add the almond meal (ground almonds) and spinach and cook for a minute or so until the spinach wilts.

 Notes